textileio/papers/draft.md

 ```

 At this point, the developer is looking at an empty `Store`/Thread.
 To
-add data, the developer can create a new instance of a `Model` (an
+add data, the developer can create a new instance of a `Collection` (an
 `Entity`), and then modify this Entity and save the changes (via
 Actions).
 These operations are all done automatically by the Store,
 under-the-hood.